30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Cleaning up hazardous wastes

 A mortician’s job may sound like an unusual option for an associate’s degree holder, but it is one of the highest-paying jobs with an associate’s degree.
-Sometimes they work as assistants to the funeral director and then become one themselves with more experience.
+Sometimes, they work as assistants to the funeral director or funeral service manager and then become one themselves with more experience.
 They are mainly responsible for embalming and preparing bodies for burial.
 They also help in planning funerals and burial services.
-They need to have an associate’s degree along with their state’s license to work in funeral homes and crematories.
+They need an associate’s degree and their state’s license to work in funeral homes and crematories.

-Civil engineering technicians assist senior civil engineers in carrying out large civil projects that include planning, designing, and building infrastructure projects.
+Civil engineering technicians assist senior civil engineers in carrying out large civil projects, including planning, designing, and building infrastructure projects.
 Students with an associate’s degree in math, geometry, and physics will be well suited for the role of civil engineering technicians.
-Some of their key responsibilities for these associate degree jobs include:
+Some of their responsibilities for these associate degree jobs include:

 • Using computer-aided designs (CAD)